Ohio Court Records

 How do I Get Out of Paying Child Support in Ohio?

 For children born during marriages, the husband is thought to be the biological father of the child, and if the child's paternity is not questioned before the marriage is dissolved or during divorce trials, then court-ordered child support cannot be contested.
-However, there is a provision for modification of the child support order, and it involves requesting an administrative review from the local child support enforcement agency or court.
+However, a provision for modification of the child support order involves requesting an administrative review from the local child support enforcement agency or court.
 The review is based solely on the party's financial state.
-Modification review is only allowed 36 months after the initial order, although there are few exceptions.
-The parents are contacted within 15 days if the request is approved and the necessary information is to be submitted within 45 days, even though the review might take months before it is concluded.
+Modification review is only allowed 36 months after the initial order, although a few exceptions exist.
+The parents are contacted within 15 days if the request is approved, and the necessary information is to be submitted within 45 days, even though the review might take months before it is concluded.

 - Laid off from work and currently unemployed